rajatgupta24/layout-project/README.md

-# layout-project
+# Product landing page
-This is a frontend layout project.
-It's my first project.
+this is a layout for landing page of a product made using BOOTSTRAP(css framework).